Nuytsia 2: 54 (1975) APNI

 CVU, LoM, MuF, MuM, MSB, VRiv, VVP, Wim.
 All mainland states.
 Rare and scattered in Victoria, occurring on heavy cracking clays and alluvium often in flood-prone sites.
-Recorded from Mildura, Boundary Bend, Kerang and Katamatite districts in the north, and Lara near Geelong in the south.
-Old records exist from near Bacchus Marsh and Dimboola, but now possibly extinct from these localities.
+Recorded from Mildura, Boundary Bend, Kerang and Katamatite districts in the north, Lara near Geelong and near Bacchus Marsh in the south.
+Old records exist from Dimboola, but now possibly extinct.

 |Bioregion||Occurrence status||Establishment means|